camunda/camunda-docs-manual/content/user-guide/camunda-bpm-run.md

 ├── start.bat
 └── start.sh
 ```
 Execute one of the two start scripts (`start.bat` for Windows, `start.sh` for Linux/Mac).
-After a few seconds, you will be able to access the Camunda webapps via http://localhost:8080/camunda/app/ and the REST API via http://localhost:8080/engine-rest/
+After a few seconds, you will be able to access the Camunda webapps via http://localhost:8080/camunda/app/, the REST API via http://localhost:8080/engine-rest/ and Swagger UI via http://localhost:8080/swaggerui/

 ## Starting Camunda Platform Run using Docker